AbheetSethi/CSE513/README.md

  a.
 Implement write lock
  b.
 Implement read lock
 Create three records in a file.
 Whenever you access a particular record, first lock it then modify/access to avoid race condition.

+## Process Management

+19. Write a program to find out time taken to execute getpid system call.
+Use time stamp counter.

+20. Find out the priority of your running program.
+Modify the priority with nice command.

+21. Write a program, call fork and print the parent and child process id.

+22. Write a program, open a file, call fork, and then write to the file by both the child as well as the parent processes.
+Check output of the file.

+23. Write a program to create a Zombie state of the running program.

+24. Write a program to create an orphan process.

+25. Write a program to create three child processes.
+The parent should wait for a particular child (use waitpid system call).

+26. Write a program to execute an executable program.
+a. use some executable program
+b. pass some input to an executable program. (for example execute an executable of $./a.out name)

+27. Write a program to execute ls -Rl by the following system calls
+a. execl
+b. execlp
+c. execle
+d. execv
+e. execvp

+28. Write a program to get maximum and minimum real time priority.

+29. Write a program to get scheduling policy and modify the scheduling policy (SCHED_FIFO,
+SCHED_RR).

+30. Write a program to run a script at a specific time using a Daemon process.